aneezJaheez/PSN-CF-Recommender-System/README.md

 * <b>Obtaining the review text from each user review</b>.
 With this data in hand, NLP can be applied to the user reviews, and this can have a lot of applications.
 For instance, the spam reviews can be discarded in order to improve the quality of the model.

-The reasoning for the hypotheses I have introduced in this section are explained in further detail in the notebooks.
+<b>The reasoning for the hypotheses I have introduced in this section are explained in further detail in the notebooks.</b>